How We Work Together

 I don't swoop in with answers.

-Most consultants arrive with a predetermined playbook.
+Many consultants arrive with a predetermined playbook and predetermined answers.
 I arrive with a diagnostic lens.
 We figure out what's actually broken together—with your team, not around them—and build solutions they'll own and sustain long after the engagement ends.

 Including whether I'm the right person for your situation.
 Not every problem needs a large engagement, and I'd rather point you toward the right solution than sell you the wrong one.